Ar1f007/gari-chai/README.md

   easy exploration.
 - A quick search functionality on the homepage (on top of slider section) allows users to find cars efficiently.

+#### Campaigns

+- Admin can create campaigns by selecting cars to offer at discounted prices for a limited time.
+- Users can place bids on the cars during the campaign period, within the specified offer price range.
+- The highest three bidders for each car are pinned at the top, with other bids visible in the bid section.
+- At the end of the campaign, the highest bidder wins the car.

 #### Global Search